 8. Fight Breast and Cervical Cancer

-Chia seeds are rich in alpha lipoic acid (or ALA), which is an omega-3 fatty acid.
-Researchers also found that it caused cell death of the cancer cells without harming the normal healthy cells.
+Researchers found that it caused cell death of the cancer cells without harming the normal healthy cells.
 While more research still needs to be done to find out the deeper implications of ALA on other types of cancer, this is a great discovery for women struggling with these increasingly common types of cancer.
-(9)

 Thus, chia seeds are cancer-fighting foods, yet another one of the amazing chia seeds benefits you can get when you consume them.